Invoice Factoring

 It’s easy to see how hidden fees can make the cost of invoice factoring add up over a period of time, making it an important question to ask any factoring company you’re considering.
 Here’s where you can find more info about invoice factoring rates.

-To give you our perspective, FundThrough’s factor fee varies from 2.5 percent to 5 percent.
+To give you our perspective, FundThrough’s factor fee is 2.75 percent per 30 days.
 We don’t charge any hidden fees.
 See our pricing page for more on what you can expect to pay for invoice funding.

 Ready to Factor an Invoice?